Birding Cairns is a local bird-watching club

 Esplanade watching at any time of day (depending on tides) and

-Occasional Evenings together at the Cock and Bull or slide shows at 247 McLeod St, Pine Creek Pictures.
+Occasional Evenings together at the Cock and Bull or at slide shows.

 1st Sunday of the month - Monthly Lakes Walk, 0630 at the Freshwater Lake, Cairns.